dafny-lang/dafny/docs/DafnyRef/Expressions.md

 freshly allocated since control flow reached label `L`.

-The argument of `fresh` must be either an object reference or a collection of object references.
+The argument of `fresh` must be either an object reference or a set or sequence of object references.

 ## 20.22.
 Allocated Expressions
 ````grammar